 Nero is known as the sadistic emperor who "fiddled while Rome burned", but this article will show his innocence and that Nero's legacy was the product of biased ancient historians.

-There was nothing certain of the Union winning the Civil War, especially in the early years as the Confederacy entered the war with great advantages over the North.
+There was nothing certain about the Union winning the Civil War, especially in the early years.
+The Confederacy entered the war with great advantages over the North.
+Here are three reasons it seemed like the South was likely to win the war.

 A brief analysis on the oath that the members of the Pilgrimage of Grace took when rebelling against Henry VIII's dissolution of monasteries as well as calling for the removal of Thomas Cromwell.